yaasuhiro/yasuhiro/README.md

 haiii!!! my names naka ^_^ im a 14 y/o danganronpa nerd who REALLY loves yasuhiro hagakure!!! im his #1 fan,, if you will!!!

-i love making friends and making ponytown skins!!! i also love my current friend group!!! you guys are AWESOME!!!
+i love making friends and making ponytown skins!!! i also love my current friend group(s)!!! you guys are AWESOME!!!

 i also love DANGANRONPA!!!! its been my main interest for 4 years now!!!! i need more ponytown friends so plz interact!!! ^_^